telecare-poland/test-algorytmu-base64/README.md

 Niniejszy plik _README_ został przetłumaczony na język polski dla wygody użytkowników.
 Jednak wszystkie strony internetowe, do których odnośniki zawiera, są w języku angielskim.
-Również [plik licencji](LICENSE.md) jest po angielsku.
+[Licencja](LICENSE.md) też jest po angielsku.
 Przynajmniej podstawowa znajomość języka angielskiego jest niezbędna, by zainstalować i korzystać z tego pakietu.

-(_This README file has been translated into Polish for the convenience of users.
-However, all websites it links to are in English. [plik licencji](LICENSE.md) file is also in English.
-At least a basic knowledge of English is required to install and use this package_)
+(_The README file has been translated into Polish for the convenience of users.
+However, all websites it links to are in English.
+[License file](LICENSE.md)  is also in English.
+At least a basic knowledge of English is required to install and use of this package_)

 <p align="center">
     <img src="https://avatars.githubusercontent.com/u/130758995?s=210&u=bf8fc37c7efd14d4555f54879cf1869bbc542937&v=4">